Frequently asked questions

-As a very general rule, a Bachelor of Business has a stronger focus on people-based topics like marketing, management, business law, and HR.
+As a very general rule, business has a stronger focus on people-based topics like marketing, management, business law, and HR.
 You’ll develop a genuine insight into how organisations work across all business functions, and you’ll also gain the knowledge and skills to run your own business, if that’s something you’d like to do down the track.

 Commerce is more analytical, with a bigger emphasis on mathematical topics like business analytics, econometrics and behavioural science.